Sign Up

 Introduction

-Hepatitis B, HCV, and HIV are transmitted by contact with blood or infected body fluids; the contact can occur by a percutaneous injury, e.g., a needlestick or a sharps injury, by contact with a mucous membrane, or by exposure to non-intact skin (CDC, 2020a; Fauci et al., 2018; Shenoy & Weber, 2021; Weber, 2020).
+In healthcare settings, HBV, HCV, and HIV are primarily transmitted by contact with blood or infected body fluids.
+The contact can occur by a percutaneous injury (e.g., a needlestick or a sharps injury), a splash to a mucous membrane, or by exposure to non-intact skin (Fauci et al., 2022; Sallam & Khalil, 2024; Utku & Ak, 2024).

-The Occupational Safety and Health Organization (OSHA) definition of blood is blood, human blood components, and other products made from human blood (OSHA, 2016).
-OSHA considers these body fluids potentially infectious:
+The Occupational Safety and Health Organization (OSHA) defines blood as blood, human blood components, and other products made from human blood (OSHA, n.d.).

 • HBV- or HIV-containing culture medium and other solutions